katikireddy622/Kalaha-AI-Game/README.md

 * MiniMax algorithm with depth-first search implemented
 * Iterative Deepening
-* Stops after 5 seconds
+* Time to AI move is 5 seconds
 * Alpha-Beta Pruning (with move ordering in order to improve pruning)
 * Opening book for choosing the first move